 E) Notification of Denial

-The Vice President of Membership will dispatch by U.S. Mail and/or via email a letter notifying an applicant that his or her application for membership has been denied.
+Board Chair and/or President will dispatch by U.S. Mail and/or via email a letter notifying an applicant that his or her application for membership has been denied.
 This letter will be sent within ten business days of the meeting at which the vote was taken.
-An explanation will be at the discretion of the Vice President of Membership.
+An explanation will be at the discretion of the Board Chair and/or President.
 Such letter will include notice that a refund of any membership fee paid as part of the application will be refunded under separate cover.
 The investigative fee will be retained by the Treasurer.

 F) Appeal Process